CW3E/MET-tools/Grid-Stat/README.md

    robust statistics will be computed.
 Note: this is computationally expensive and should be turned off (`FALSE`) to speed up rapid diagnostics.
  * `${CMP_ACC}`    &ndash; `TRUE` or `FALSE`, if accumulations will be computed by Grid-Stat.
-This currently must be set to `TRUE` for WRF data processedi in this workflow, but should be set to `FALSE` for pre-processed background data from global models as is discussed below.
+This currently must be set to `TRUE` for WRF data processed in this workflow, but should be set to `FALSE` for pre-processed background data from global models as is discussed below.
  * `${PRFX}`       &ndash;